Child among seven killed in Mexico water park attack

 The resort, abutting a university campus, was swarmed by military and state police after the attack.

-Guanajuato, a thriving industrial state, has become one of Mexico's most violent due to the dispute between the Santa Rosa de Lima crime group and the Jalisco New Generation Cartel, dedicated to fuel theft and drug trafficking.
+Guanajuato, a thriving industrial state, has become one of Mexico's most violent because of the dispute between the Santa Rosa de Lima crime group and the Jalisco New Generation Cartel, dedicated to fuel theft and drug trafficking.

-Mexico has registered more than 350,000 murders since the government controversially deployed the army to fight drug cartels in 2006, most of them blamed on criminal gangs.
+Mexico has registered more than 350,000 murders since the government sent the army to fight drug cartels in 2006, most of them blamed on criminal gangs.